Clique-EventHub/WebBack2_EventHub/docs/API-form.md

 Otherwise, API will create a new form by use body as data.

-New form will automatically attach to event detail.
+{ formTitle: formId } will automatically attach to forms field in event detail.

 * **URL**